 I give lectures, talks and lead seminars to a variety of academic and non-academic audiences.
 I have given keynote lectures or presented invited papers in Hong Kong, Taipei, Ottawa, the Einstein Institute in Berlin, New York, Dublin, Liverpool, Sheffield, York, Lancaster, Manchester and Birmingham.
 I have also talked at a Special School in Newbury, at the Debating Matters event in London, been invited as a guest critic to an international film festival in Poland, and taken part in a special media panel at the National Autistic Society's international conference.
 I have been on BBC Radio discussing autism, and on Canadian television talking about indigenous cinema.
 I enjoy the mix of academic conferences and other public engagement events.

 In April 2018, at the Champs Hill recording studion in Sussex, a recording was made of 'Scenes from Autistic Bedtimes', a song cycle with music by Cheryl Frances-Hoad and my libretto.
 The songs will be released on Cheryl's CD, Magic Lantern Tales, in October 2018.

 - Professor of Contemporary Literatures and Film

-Further specifics on my medical humanities research projects can be found on [link to new Centre for Medical Humanities pages]
+Further specifics on my medical humanities research projects can be found on the Centre for Medical Humanities pages.

 Films of our medical humanities work can be found on the Centre for Medical Humanities YouTube channel: https://www.youtube.com/channel/UCZ8vBEOJzlBiBXLJspNEMoA<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>